 Steps to Design a Newspaper Template

 To be able to pursue any form of art, you need to have a good understanding of the tools and process that leads to form it.
-Designing the layout of a newspaper is no different from mastering a musical instrument or even when you want to perfect a great recipe.
+Designing the layout of a newspaper is no different from mastering a musical instrument or nailing a great recipe.
 In the same way, you have to follow certain principles and steps such as what we have compiled below, in putting together a newspaper design:

-1. Know your audience: As with any medium of communication, defining the purpose of your publication is largely about knowing who your audience is and what they need to know.
-Newspapers publish news about the community, school, business or organization.
-These reports can be local, regional, national or even the worst issues of global concern.
-After all, “good news is no news, the bad news is good news.”
+1. Know your audience: As with any medium of communication, defining the purpose of your publication is largely about knowing your audience and what they need to know.
+Newspapers publish news about the community, school, business, or organization.
+These reports can be local, regional, national, or even the worst issues of global concern.
+After all, “good news is no news, and bad news is good news.”

 2. Consider proximity: You need to be realistic about your reach.
 If you want to report about what’s happening in the country, you should first have local news or stories.
 If you have a goal to publish nationally, consider how you’ll be able to reach such a wide audience.

 4. Hold an editorial meeting: What is the most important and timely story or news that your readers need to know?
-The editorial board and staff should hold weekly or monthly meetings to agree and plan on each section of the newspaper so that you can work together with ideas on articles, special releases, exclusive reports and coming up with the next issue’s front page layout.
+The editorial board and staff should hold weekly or monthly meetings to agree and plan on each section of the newspaper so that you can work together with ideas on articles, special releases, exclusive reports, and the next issue’s front page layout.

-5. Edit carefully: When an article that’s poorly written, lacks credibility and fact-checking passes the editing stages and gets published, it would say so much about the incompetence of the whole board, from the editor-in-chief down to the very last member of his staff and would also reflect poorly on the publication.
+5. Edit carefully: When a poorly written or grossly unoriginal article gets through the editing stages and gets published, this would say so much about the incompetence of the whole board, from the editor-in-chief down to the very last member of his staff.
 Be very meticulous and don’t be afraid to return or reject any work that warrants revision and rejection.

 Types of Newspapers

 These are the most common types of newspapers in circulation today: